alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 You can log into [CKAN][dgu-ckan] using a shared 2nd line account.
 The credentials are available in [govuk-secrets](https://github.com/alphagov/govuk-secrets/tree/main/pass) under [datagovuk/ckan](https://github.com/alphagov/govuk-secrets/blob/main/pass/2ndline/datagovuk/ckan.gpg).

-For commands not available via the user interface you need to [ssh onto a ckan machine](#connecting-to-CKAN-via-ssh).
+For commands not available via the user interface you need to [SSH onto a CKAN machine](#connecting-to-ckan-via-ssh).

 ## Users and publishing organisations